Homogeneous Analysis of Globular Clusters from the APOGEE Survey with the BACCHUS Code. II. The Southern Clusters and Overview: Multiple Populations Based on Al and Mg

 Stars showing a large range of K abundances were first discovered by \citet{mucci03} in NGC~2419.
 Later, \citet{mucci02} observed a large K enhancements in four stars with very low Mg abundances in NGC~2808.
-The enhancement of K is currently not understood. \citet{ventura03} attempted to explain the origin of a Mg-K anti-correlation by suggesting that this population might have directly formed from super-AGB ejecta.
+The enhancement of K is currently not understood. \citet{ventura03} attempted to explain the origin of a Mg-K anticorrelation by suggesting that this population might have directly formed from super-AGB ejecta.
 NGC~2419 is not in our sample so we can only examine the existence of K rich stars in NGC~2808, as shown in Figure~\ref{fig:mgk}.
 Our confirmation is based on two stars with very low, [Mg/Fe]$<$0.0~dex, Mg abundances that are slightly enhanced in K compared to the more Mg rich, mostly FG stars.

-Interestingly, \ocen \ contains seven stars with [Mg/Fe]$<$0.0~dex, previously discussed in Section~5.2, that are also slightly enriched in K compared to the classical FG stars, drawing a weak anti-correlation between K and Mg in Figure~\ref{fig:mgk}.
+Interestingly, \ocen \ contains seven stars with [Mg/Fe]$<$0.0~dex, previously discussed in Section~5.2, that are also slightly enriched in K compared to the classical FG stars, drawing a weak anticorrelation between K and Mg in Figure~\ref{fig:mgk}.
 However, the two K lines found in the H-band are fairly weak at low metallicities and high temperatures (they are also often blended), thus it is necessary to implement a strict cut on these two parameters (Table~5) to cut out upper limits, even when BACCHUS reports real detection.
-Considering these issues, our conclusion is that the discovery of K enhancement of the Mg-poor stars in \ocen \ cannot be convincingly claimed from our spectra, the anti-correlation is weak and we need independent confirmation from optical spectra before the extent of the enhancement can be reliably discussed.
+Considering these issues, our conclusion is that the discovery of K enhancement of the Mg-poor stars in \ocen \ cannot be convincingly claimed from our spectra, the anticorrelation is weak and we need independent confirmation from optical spectra before the extent of the enhancement can be reliably discussed.

-There is another cluster in our sample, M79, which shows a weak K-Mg anti-correlation shown in Figure~\ref{fig:mgk}, although the extent of the Mg abundances in the M79 are on the level of the reported uncertainties.
-In such a case the observed anti-correlation is more likely the result of correlated errors, and not of an astrophysical origin.
+There is another cluster in our sample, M79, which shows a weak K-Mg anticorrelation shown in Figure~\ref{fig:mgk}, although the extent of the Mg abundances in the M79 are on the level of the reported uncertainties.
+In such a case the observed anticorrelation is more likely the result of correlated errors, and not of an astrophysical origin.

 The weak correlation between Mg and K observed in NGC~1851, NGC~362 and 47~Tuc exists because there are 2-3 outlier stars with very high or very low [K/Fe] abundances in each of these clusters, which are most likely bad abundance determinations.